-Fixing leaks is one of the key activities we undertake to reduce leakage.
-Because fixing non-visible leaks has the biggest impact on reducing leakage, we prioritise them whenever we can - 98% of our leakage comes from hidden leaks.
+Fixing leaks is one of the key activities we do to reduce leakage.
+Visible leaks are our highest priority and after this we prioritise fixing our largest hidden leaks, where possible, as it has the biggest impact on reducing leakage - 98% of our leakage comes from hidden leaks.

-Of the total number of leaks we fix, a quarter are at our customers’ properties.
-While these are private leaks, not on our network, we continue to work with our customers where possible to repair them – and in some cases we can do this free of charge.
+A quarter of the leaks we fix are at our customers’ properties.
+While these are private leaks, not on our network, they contribute to our leakage.
+We continue to work with our customers to repair them where possible and in some cases we can do this free of charge.

-In the early months of the pandemic, we scaled down our efforts to find private leaks at our customers’ properties, primarily due to social distancing guidance.
-To carry out this work, our engineers often need to access customers’ properties, to find out whether the leak is on the property’s internal or external pipework, and therefore potentially come into contact with members of a household.
-Due to the government restrictions and the health and safety of our customers and employees being our priority, we suspended this activity, except in cases where it was essential.
+The health, safety and well-being of our customers and colleagues is our number one priority and in the early months of the pandemic, we had to suspend this activity, except in essential cases.
+To carry out this work, our engineers often need to access customers’ properties, to find out whether the leak is on the property’s internal or external pipework, and could therefore come into contact with members of a household.

 As most leaks hidden underground never become visible on the surface, our first challenge is to find them.
 And to help us make good decisions on resources and leakage reduction initiatives, it’s important we have the most accurate data possible.

-As we work to reduce leakage even further, below our lowest level for 30 years, we must be increasingly innovative in how we do this, and we’ve been improving the way we use data to drive decision making by:
+As we work to reduce leakage even further we must be increasingly innovative in how we do this, and we’ve been improving the way we use data to drive decision making by:

-We’ve also developed two digital data-driven tools as highlighted in the introduction, which automate the analysis of multiple dynamic data sources, using algorithms and models to support our leakage analysts and technicians and increase the efficiency of leak detection.
+We’ve also developed two digital data-driven tools, which automate the analysis of multiple dynamic data sources, using algorithms and models to support our leakage analysts and technicians and increase the efficiency of leak detection.